pnp/PnP-Sites-Core/Core/ProvisioningSchema-2018-05.md

 --------|----|-----------
 Type||Defines the layout of the Header for the current client side page ServerRelativeImageUrl|xsd:string|Defines the server-relative URL of the image for the header of the current client side page.
-TranslateX|xsd:int|Defines the x-translate of the image for the header of the current client side page.
+TranslateX|xsd:double|Defines the x-translate of the image for the header of the current client side page.
-TranslateY|xsd:int|Defines the y-translate of of the image for the header of the current client side page.
+TranslateY|xsd:double|Defines the y-translate of of the image for the header of the current client side page.
 <a name="canvassection"></a>
 ### CanvasSection
 A Canvas Section for a Client-side Page.